Today we’re going to explore one of the best teaching methods for safety training: eLearning.

 Online training is shaking up the EHS world.
 That’s why we partnered with LMS provider LMS365 to provide clients with Microsoft integrated, award-winning online learning software.

 This blog post looks at why online safety training for workers is the best approach.
 Let’s dive in.

 Why Safety Training is Important

 Okay, okay.
 I know you know the importance of safety training.
 EHS training is crucial for a good safety culture.
 It’s as simple as that.

-In the UK, over 200 people are killed each year by workplace accidents.
-Over one million are injured.
+In the UK, 147 people were killed last year by workplace accidents, and almost 600,000 were injured.

 Those cold, hard stats leave little room for safety training excuses.